ZoneTwelve/ZoneTwelve/README.md

 ## ZoneTwelve Here

-I love to be a Maker, System designers, Software engineers, Information security researchers and innovative educators.
+I love to be a part of Maker, System designers, Software engineers, Information security researchers and innovative educators.

 If you are interest about my research, here is my [Blog](https://blog.zonetwelve.io), not often updte.